csommerl/js120/109_explanations.md

 A **higher order function** is one that takes other functions as arguments or that returns other functions.

 **Function composition** occurs when a function invocation is passed as an argument to another function invocation.
 This means that the return value of the former function's invocation is passed as an argument to the latter function invocation.

-### Hoisting of functions

-Functions defined with function declarations are hoisted, which means that they are virtually moved to the top of the scope in which they are declared.
-Thus, such functions can be invoked prior to their definition within the scope in which they are declared.

-In contrast, functions defined with function expressions (including arrow functions) are not hoisted.
-This means that any attempt to invoke them prior to their definition raises a `ReferenceError`.

 ---